Saturday, June 5, 2021

 PWM photo

-Clearly, you can see the remnants of the PLI right-of-way in a number of
+Clearly, you can see the remnants of the PLI right-of-way in several

 spots in West Cumberland.
 PWM photo